 The balance between climate goals and community interests

-As a fruit and vegetable importer, we face an important challenge: how can we maximize our contribution to the fight against climate change without harming the economic interests of communities in developing countries?
-In an era where sustainability is increasingly prioritized, finding the right balance is essential.
+As an importer of fresh fruit and vegetables, we face an important challenge: how can we contribute to climate objectives without losing sight of the economic interests of communities in countries of origin?
+Finding the right balance between environmental impact, employment, and economic development is essential.

-Our fresh products often travel in the cargo hold of commercial passenger planes, with the goal of ensuring freshness and quality.
-It is important to note that reducing the import of these products by air does not automatically mean there will be fewer flights.
-These flights are primarily driven by passenger numbers, so reducing air imports would have only a limited impact on the number of flights.
+Our fresh products are regularly transported in the cargo hold of commercial passenger aircraft to ensure quality, availability, and freshness.
+It is important to recognise that a reduction in airfreight volumes does not automatically result in fewer flights.
+Flight frequencies are largely driven by passenger demand, meaning that a decrease in airfreight has only a limited impact on the total number of flights.

-While striving for climate neutrality, we must not lose sight of the impact on communities in developing countries.
-For many of these communities, the export of fresh produce is a crucial source of income and food security.
-Reducing air freight imports could lead to job and income losses, thereby harming local economies.
+While we continue to reduce our environmental impact, we must not lose sight of the impact on communities in developing countries.
+For many of these communities, the export of fresh produce is an important source of income and food security.
+Reducing imports by air freight can lead to a loss of jobs and income, which in turn can harm local economies.

-According to the latest research from Fairmiles, it is estimated that approximately 18 million people in developing countries benefit from fresh produce exported to the European market via these flights.
-This export creates employment and income for farmers and producers, allowing them to invest in their communities by building schools, hospitals, and infrastructure.
-Moreover, it stimulates economic growth and diversification, enabling these countries to develop and combat poverty.
+According to the latest Fairmiles research, an estimated 18 million people in developing countries benefit from the export of fresh produce transported to the European market via these flights.
+The export of fresh produce creates employment and income opportunities for farmers and producers, enabling them to invest in their communities through initiatives such as schools, healthcare facilities, and infrastructure.
+In addition, these exports contribute to economic growth and diversification, helping countries to further develop and reduce poverty.

-Due to the increasing pressure on organizations to take action in the fight against climate change, there is a growing risk that Net Zero strategies, which aim to reduce emissions by limiting imports or air-freighted food, may ultimately have a negative impact on communities in economically less developed countries.
+As pressure on organisations to address climate change continues to grow, there is an increasing risk that Net Zero strategies focused on reducing emissions by limiting imports or air-freighted produce may unintentionally have negative consequences for communities in less economically developed countries.

-Therefore, we believe it is crucial to find a balance between climate goals and community interests.
-Instead of abruptly halting air-freight imports, we advocate for a gradual transition to more sustainable practices, taking into account the needs of both the environment and the communities.
+Therefore, we believe it is essential to find the right balance between climate goals and community interests.
+Rather than supporting an abrupt end to air-freighted imports, we advocate a gradual transition towards practices that reduce environmental impact while also considering the needs of the communities that depend on international trade.

 — INTERNATIONAL